 Collected stories from – ASHA

-ASHA has long collected stories from individuals willing to share their experiences with STD Tests, particularly the Herpes Test.
+ASHA has long collected stories from individuals willing to share their experiences with STD Tests, particularly the Herpes exam.
 While we use these in our patient advocacy work, we also share them here to help others and show how common and manageable such experiences are.

 Do you have experiences relating to your body that you would be willing to share with others?